Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

-The $S_t$ values as a function of $r_c$ for the confined helium-like atoms in their ground states are organized in Table~S4 of the Supporting Information and we display in Figure~\ref{somaentropica} the overall behavior of this variation.
+The $S_t$ values as a function of $r_c$ for the confined helium-like atoms in their ground states are organized in Table~\ref{somaentropicad} and Table~S4 of the Supporting Information and we display in Fig.~\ref{somaentropica} the overall behavior of it.
 Note that the entropic uncertainty relation ($S_t \ge 12.8684$) is satisfied for all studied confined systems.
 Moreover, both results obtained with $\varphi_1$ and $\varphi_2$ trial wavefunctions for the three helium-like atoms show the same overall behavior.
 All $S_t$ curves have a minimum for intermediate values of $r_c$.
 In addition, for large $r_c$, the values of $S_t$ using $\varphi_1$ and $\varphi_2$, for the confined H$^{-}$, He and Li$^+$ atoms tend towards the value of 13.1332 of the free atomic system.
 And in the direction of small $r_c$, the entropy sums present an increase in their values.
-The minimum values obtained for entropy sum, $S_t^{min}$, represents a situation of lower entropic uncertainty, where the Coulomb and the confining potentials are compensated.
+As we have observed in subsect.~\ref{Information entropies} the entropy sum gives rise to entropic uncertainty relation.
+In this context, at the point where $S_t$ has its lowest value ($S_t^{min}$) the system is on the situation of lower entropic uncertainty.